 Fertility Rituals Sacred Marriage in Negev Desert rock art

-It was natural to relate the heavenly pairing of sky god with earth goddess to induce fertility.
-The celestial pairing found its way on earth as rituals of sexual nature intended to renew the powers of fertility.
-Divine fertility was the equivalent of human fertility performed in the temples.
-The Bible refers to them as ‘Qadesh’ or ‘the blessed one’.
+It seems natural to early man to relate the heavenly pairing of sky god with earth goddess to induce fertility.
+The celestial pairing found its way on earth in rituals of sexual nature intended to renew nature fertility powers.
+Such acts of divine fertility performed in temples in front of gods.
 Females represented the earth goddess and the kings or high priest represented god where the entire ceremony designed to stimulate the gods to support earth fertility.
+The Bible refers to these women as ‘Qadesh’ or ‘the blessed one’.

 New Year ceremonies in Sumer, springtime at New Year, included the rites of holy matrimony, which imitated the mating act between the sky and the earth goddess.
 The king represented god Dumuzi who mated with the high priestess representing the sky goddess.
 In Egypt, Pharaoh scattered his semen down the Nile to increase land fertility.
 In Canaan, the ritual of Baal and Asherah celebrated, though condemned by the prophets: ‘On the mountaintops they offer sacrifice and on the hills, they burn incense, beneath oak and poplar and terebinth, because of their pleasant shade.
 Therefore your daughters prostitute themselves and your daughters-in-law commit adultery’ (Hosea 4:13)

 The Sacred Marriage

 Fertility played a significant role in ancient times; its importance increased with the development of early agriculture.
 Its purpose was to ensure nature’s fruitfulness it included: the making of autumn rains, the growth of the crops, and the multiplication of domestic animals.